-Here you can find some ‘Stilkopien’ (I think there is no proper English word for it.
-It means: ‘attempts to write in the style of a specific composer’), arrangements and music theoretical treatises which have been written in the last couple of years.
+Here you can find some ‘Stilkopien’ (I think there is no proper English word for it; it means: ‘attempts to write in the style of a specific composer’), arrangements, and music-theoretical treatises that have been written in the last couple of years.

 This short piece for piano is a concatenation of some short musical

 ideas.
 Of course, the bars 10 – 13 allude to

 Mozart’s Sonata facile (

 This is my second attempt to write a piece for piano for two voices by

 using baroque counterpoint techniques.
 I was inspired by among others by